milestonesys/MIP-AIBridge-samples/apps/golang/connectivitysample/README.md

 Main files:

 - .env: This file contains the IVA app's settings.
 You must change the `EXTERNAL_IP` and `EXTERNAL_HOSTNAME` variables and possibly change more than these variables, depending on your network and machines.
 - certs: The certificate files in this folder must be identical to the files used by [Securing the Milestone AI Bridge connection (Docker Compose)](https://doc.milestonesys.com/AIB/Help/latest/en-us/feature_flags/ff_aibridge/aibi_dc_securing.htm).
-For helm chart installation, use the same certificates used for [Securing the Milestone AI Bridge connection (Kubernetes)](https://doc.milestonesys.com/AIB/Help/latest/en-us/feature_flags/ff_aibridge/aibi_k8_securing_aib_connection.htm).
+For Helm chart installation, use the same certificates used for [Securing the Milestone AI Bridge connection (Kubernetes)](https://doc.milestonesys.com/AIB/Help/latest/en-us/feature_flags/ff_aibridge/aibi_k8_securing_aib_connection.htm).
 The usage of certificates are OPTIONAL and only relevant if the IVA app runs over SSL.
 - config: This folder contains the `register.graphql` file where IVA topics can be defined for the IVA app.

 The rest of files located at this directory will be explained at the relevant deployment methods.